Paul-Browne/carl.js/README.md

 ## Test for window.objects

 As well as testing for css selectors, you can also test window objects, like `window.something`.
-So, for example, if you wanted to test if the browser supports scroll snap points using Modernizr
+So, for example, if you wanted to test if the browser supports scroll snap points using Modernizr:

 ```json
 {